zayne-labs/eslint-config/README.md

 ### Type Aware Rules

-You can optionally enable the [type aware rules](https://typescript-eslint.io/linting/typed-linting/) by passing the options object to the `typescript` config:
+Working with TypeScript?
+You can enable type-aware linting by pointing to your `tsconfig.json`:

 ```js
 // eslint.config.js